sopra-fs24-group-42/client/README.md

 ## Illustrations <a id="illustrations"></a>

-**Frontpage** view of the Applications:
+**Frontpage** view of the application:
-The user can choose to either join an existing game or create a new one.
-The user has access to the leaderboard and additional information on how to play the game
+The player can choose to either join an existing game or create a new one.
+The player has access to the leaderboard and additional information on how to play the game via the icons on the upper right.

 ![image](https://github.com/sopra-fs24-group-42/client/blob/main/Screenshots/Comic/sopra-fs24-group-42-client.oa.r.appspot.com_.png)

-To invite other players to a created game the displayed lobby code can be shared.
-Inside the waitingRoom, the settings can be modified and spots for additional players can be created.
+To invite other players to a created game, the displayed lobby code can be shared verbally.
+Inside the waitingRoom, the settings can be modified via the icon on the upper right and space for additional players can be created.
 View of the **Waitingroom**:

 ![image](https://github.com/sopra-fs24-group-42/client/blob/main/Screenshots/Comic/sopra-fs24-group-42-client.oa.r.appspot.com_%20(5).png)